Federated Learning for Channel Estimation in Conventional and RIS-Assisted Massive MIMO: Introduction

-In this paper, we propose an FL-based model training approach for channel estimation problem in both conventional and IRS-assisted massive MIMO systems.
+In this paper, we propose an FL-based model training approach for channel estimation problem in both conventional and RIS-assisted massive MIMO systems.
 We design a convolutional neural network (CNN), which is located at the BS and trained on the local datasets.
+For these datasets, where the input is received pilot signal and the output is the channel matrix, the usage \textcolor{black}{of the} CNN is more convenient than the recurrent NNs (RNNs), which are designed to predict the future CSI by using the previous channels based on the sequential data~\cite{rnnChannelEst2_channelAging}.
 The proposed approach has three stages, namely, data collection, training and prediction.
-In the first stage, each user collects its training dataset, where the input, i.e., received pilot signals, and the output, i.e., channel matrix, are obtained and stored for model training, which is not explicitly discussed in the previous ML-based works~\cite{deepCNN_ChannelEstimation,deepLearningChannelAndDOAEst,elbir_LIS,mimoDLChannelEstimation}.
-In the second stage, each user uses its own local dataset, and computes the model updates and sends them to the BS, where the model updates are aggregated to train a global model.
-Once the training is completed, in the third stage, instead of using an analytical channel estimation approach, each user can estimate its own channel by simply feeding the received pilot data into the trained model, which reduces the computation time as well as increasing the robustness against data corruptions.
+In the first stage, each user collects its training datasets and stores them for model training, which is not explicitly discussed in the previous ML-based works~\cite{deepCNN_ChannelEstimation,deepLearningChannelAndDOAEst,elbir_LIS,mimoDLChannelEstimation}.
+In the second stage, each user uses its own local dataset, and computes the model updates and sends them to the BS\footnote{The model parameters computed at the users are transmitted to the BS via the RIS in RIS-assisted scenario.}, where the model updates are aggregated to train a global model.
+The main advantage of the proposed FL approach is the reduction in the communication overhead.
+This overhead is proportional to the dimensionality of the channel matrix, which can be higher in RIS-assisted systems than the conventional MIMO due to the large number of RIS elements.
+Apart from that, the proposed approach reduces the computation time as well as increasing the robustness against data corruptions.
+One of the main challenges in FL-based channel estimation is due to the non-i.i.d. (independent identical distribution) structure of the training data.
+FL is known to converge faster if the local datasets are i.i.d.~\cite{fl_By_Google}.
+Since the channel estimation dataset is non-i.i.d. because of the distribution of the user locations, FL is expected to converge slower.
+In order to improve the performance in non-i.i.d. scenario, using deeper and wider learning models help to provide better feature extraction and representation performance~\cite{elbir2020FL_HB}.
+Thus, we perform a hyper-parameter optimization to achieve a satisfactory performance.